MUSEUM OF THE AMERICAN MILITARY FAMILY

 Donna Musil is a writer, documentary filmmaker, and proud Army “brat.”
 She is also the Executive Director of Brats Without Borders, a 501(c)(3) nonprofit founded in 1999 to honor the contributions and improve the welfare of current and former military children and other “Third Culture Kids” (www.USAbrat.org).
 Donna’s award-winning film, BRATS: OUR JOURNEY HOME, is the first documentary about growing up military, narrated by Kris Kristofferson and featuring General Norman Schwarkzopf.
 BRATS has been broadcast on AFN television in 178 countries, screened in over 100 theaters and military bases around the world, and featured on CNN’s “This Week at War,” NPR’s “All Things Considered,” the Stars & Stripes and many more media outlets.
 Donna is currently designing “Growing Up Army,” the first permanent exhibit dedicated to Army brats for the National Museum of the United States Army in Fort Belvoir, Virginia, and co-curating with artist Lora Beldon “UNCLASSIFIED: The Military Kid Art Show,” the first traveling art exhibit about growing up military, and winner of the 2012 Newman’s Own Award.

-Joan Y. Olson, Education and Special Events taught in the Defense Department Schools for 30 years.
-She is an artist, a chef, and a writer who enjoys volunteering with "Operation Footlocker'.
-She is a laureate of La Varenne Ecole de Cuisine in France and has taught classic French cooking for more than twenty years.
+Artist in Residence Joan Y. Olson taught in the Defense Department Schools for 30 years.
+She is an artist, a chef and a writer.
+She is a laureate of La Varenne Ecole de Cuisine in France and has taught classic French cooking for more than thirty years.
 Much of her training came from her association with some of the most renowned chefs in France — Emile Jung, Paul Haeberlin, Georges Blanc — to name a few.
-She worked very closely with the late Gustave Rinn of Alsace and with Wolfgang Nagle and Johann Lummer in Germany.
-She is a member of the International Association of Culinary Professionals and of the National Restaurant Association.
 With her husband, she has produced seven guide books to restaurants in Europe.
 Mrs. Olson has prepared and hosted dinners for ambassadors, counts, generals, Michelin-starred chefs, and some of the most prestigious wine producers in France and Germany.
-She has taught cooking and done cooking demonstrations at Schiller International University in Strasbourg and at the Southern Indiana Center for the Arts in Seymour, Indiana where she also taught art.
+She has taught cooking and done cooking demonstrations at Schiller International University in Strasbourg and at the Southern Indiana Center for the Arts in Seymour, Indiana where she also taught art and served as the Artist-in-Residence for eight years.
+One of her paintings hangs in the Governor's Residence in Indianapolis.
+She also managed an art gallery in the 19th century Story Inn in Brown County, Indiana.